crystal-lang/crystal-website/_posts/2026-07-10-releasing-execution-contexts.md

 - Sometimes we need a set of fibers to run concurrently.
 - Sometimes we need fibers to scale to as many CPU cores as needed.

-Inspired by Kotlin contexts, we realized that we didn't have to choose just one model.
+Inspired by Kotlin contexts, we realized that we didn't have to pick just one model.
 What if we designed an _interface_ instead?

 Hence came **Execution Contexts**.
 Plural, because there are multiple ways to